- Meet The Team

 Below are people who are currently working with the RESET Team.

-Maya Gislason is an Assistant Professor of Health Sciences at Simon Fraser University, where she leads the Research for Ecosocial and Equitable Transformation (RESET) Team.
+Maya Gislason is an Associate Professor of Health Sciences at Simon Fraser University, where she leads the Research for Ecosocial and Equitable Transformation (RESET) Team.
 Additionally, Maya is the faculty lead for the Planetary Health Research Group, a Michael Smith Foundation for Health Research Scholar, and an Ecohealth International board member.
 Maya holds a doctorate in Medical Sociology from the University of Sussex, a Masters in Sociology and a double major in Sociology and Women’s Studies both from the University of Victoria.
 Dr. Gislason is a Principal Investigator on several projects and research programs, including the Environment Community Health Observatory (ECHO) Network.
 A defining characteristic of her research is the integration of social inequities in health scholarship, intersectionality, and gender-based analysis plus with ecosystem approaches to health.
 Her research includes topics such as climate change, and focuses on connecting theory to practice with a particular focus on women and children’s health.

 Angel Kennedy, MPH, BSc

 As a Research Manager for the Research for Ecosocial and Equitable Transformation (RESET) team, and a PhD student at SFU, Angel is involved in various projects at the nexus of social and ecological determinants of health and youth's mental health.
 She received a Bachelor of Science in Health Sciences from SFU in 2019, where she also received a Master of Public Health degree in April 2021.
 Angel’s interests are in mental health equity, eco-social approaches to health, and community-based participatory action research.

 Dawn Hoogeveen, PhD, MA